 There is more than one way to make coffee.
-Brewing coffee by coffee machine or Phin filter are well-known in Saigon for many years.
-But not many people know about a very special method of brewing coffee in Saigon (former name of Ho Chi Minh city) – using a cloth strainer and a claypot (or a small steel pot).
+Brewing coffee by coffee machine or Phin filter is well-known in Saigon for many years.
+But not many people know about a very special method of brewing coffee in Saigon (former name of Ho Chi Minh city) – using a cloth strainer and a clay pot (or a small steel pot).
 Saigon people call this coffee “Vot” which means cloth strainer in English.
 This kind of coffee had been very popular since coffee appeared in the city and locals didn’t know about Phin filter or coffee machine.
-Maybe it’s strange to young people but “Vot” coffee had been an important part in Saigon in the past.
+Maybe it’s strange to young people but “Vot” coffee had been an important part of Saigon in the past.
 In modern life, coffee shops from luxury to cheap are everywhere in Ho Chi Minh city.
-There are only a few “Vot” coffee shops exist in hidden and quiet corners where people come to find taste of the past.
+There are only a few “Vot” coffee shops exist in hidden and quiet corners where people come to find the taste of the past.

 Am Phu Coffee Shop – Hell Coffee Shop

 The over half-century-old coffee shop is located in a small house in the alley of 330 Phan Dinh Phung street, District Phu Nhuan.
 The owners are Mr. Con (80 years old) and Mrs. Tuyet (75 years old).
 Although Mr. Con is old, he doesn’t want to retire because.
 He loves to make coffee for his familiar customers.
 Mr. Con told us that the coffee shop opened by his father who taught him how to make a fantastic coffee using cloth strainer and steel pot.
 According to Mr. Con, fire plays an important role in brewing his coffee.
 All of the steps mustn’t be missed to make the unique “Vot” coffee.